 Invasive Pests and Species: Invasive plants, such as tree of heaven and kudzu, are crowding out or killing a number of native species of trees.
 These invasive species are not desirable, in most cases, for use as forest products, so as they continue to expand and displace species that are in demand, the economic impact of forestry will suffer.
 In addition to the threats posed by invasive plants, invasive pests are negatively impacting hundreds of thousands of trees.
 The hemlock wooly adelgid is killing a large proportion of the hemlock trees in its range in Virginia.
 The emerald ash borer has already killed hundreds of acres of ash trees and has the potential to kill every single one of them.
 Gypsy moth, the European wood wasp and Southern pine beetle are just a few of the many other serious threats facing Virginia's forests.
 The loss/eradication of several important tree species in Virginia would be catastrophic to forest landowners and to forest industry.

 Agency Statistics

 Statistics Summary

 A summary of Department of Forestry accomplishments are listed in the table below.
-Unless otherwise noted, all statistics are based on the Fiscal Year from July 1, 2013 through June 30, 2014.
+Unless otherwise noted, all statistics are based on

 Statistics Table